sinhaneha455/Sorting--Visualizer/README.md

-# Sorting--Visualizer
+#Sorting Visuzalizer

+###Hello What's Up?Let me walk you through my very first project 😁

+Description:-
-As I am very fascinated with data Structures and Algorithm So I have implemented this project called as Sorting Visuzalier
+Since I am very facinated with Data Strcutures and Algorithm .
+So I have implemented this project to visualize all the sorting Algorithms.This project is built using HTML, CSS, and JS.
+Sorting visualizer is a very simple UI and it allows the users to select the sort algorithm, select the array size, and speed of the visualization.

+Motive to make this project ??
+The main reason I choose this project to become more familiar with the javascript concepts, and CSS styling.
+So, I didn't use any frameworks other than HTML, CSS, and JS.

+Output after successful completion of this project??
+Now I'm familiar with the JS concepts, can confidently solve coding problems, write stylings in CSS.

+Tech Stack -<br/>
+#HTML<br/>
+#CSS<br/>
+#Javascript<br/>
+#BootStrap

 Algos Implemented:<br/>
 #Merge Sort<br/>